 Classifying property could be an issue, as well.
 There is not always a clear distinction between marital and nonmarital property.
 For example, Husband might use money from his paycheck (marital asset) to make the payments on a car he bought before the marriage (nonmarital asset).

 A judge cannot deny your divorce, but a judge can materially alter its terms.
-For a free consultation with an experienced family law attorney in Chicago, contact Delaney Heckman, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Chicago, contact Andrea Heckman Law, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.